-To supply those products to them, they turn to store brand manufacturers.
+To supply those products to them, they turn to store brands manufacturers.
 When they do, they make it clear that high quality across the board – from ingredients to the supply chain, from the packaging and labeling to the final product itself – is the number one requirement.

-Store brand manufacturers who meet those high standards come in all sizes and many are listed on the major stock exchanges.
+Store brands manufacturers who meet those high standards come in all sizes and many are listed on the major stock exchanges.
 There are thousands of companies in hundreds of categories that produce the products in partnership with retailers.

 • Large national brand manufacturers that utilize their expertise and excess plant capacity to supply store brands.